-Her debut play, LIPPY, a semi-autobiographical multi-media show was programmed at Theatre N16 before a tour where it was one of three shows nominated for Best Newcomer at Brighton Fringe 2018.
-Following this, Rachel was selected to have short plays produced at The Bunker Theatre, Southwark Playhouse and Theatre 503 and her play STALEMATE was selected for a rehearsed reading at The Pleasance Theatre as a part of Reading Week 2019.
+Her debut play, LIPPY, had several short runs before being nominated for Best Newcomer at Brighton Fringe 2018.
+Following this, Rachel was selected to have short plays produced at The Bunker Theatre, Southwark Playhouse, Theatre 503 and The Criterion.

-Rachel was also one of eight writers to be commissioned by Small Truth Theatre in 2019 for their touring pop-up theatre venue, The Kensington Karavan, for which she wrote the short play, AMMONITE.
+She was commissioned by Small Truth Theatre for The Kensington Karavan, for which she wrote and performed the short play, AMMONITE.

 Her play PLEASE, FEEL FREE TO SHARE received short runs at The Tristan Bates Theatre, Theatre 503 and a full run at The Pleasance Courtyard, Edinburgh Fringe 2022.
 It was one of four finalists for the prestigious Popcorn Writing Award 2021, being awarded Special Mention, and is published with Methuen Drama.